aryaethn/ZKHack-Puzzles/README.md

 - Successful reconstruction of the blinded polynomial
 - Full verification that the solution matches the given commitment and openings

+### Puzzle 5: Strong Adaptivity - Fiat-Shamir Vulnerability
+**Status**: ✅ Solved
+**Directory**: `zkhack-strong-adaptivity/`

+A zero-knowledge proof vulnerability exploiting the Fiat-Shamir transform's independence from witness messages.
+This puzzle demonstrates how an attacker can generate valid proofs for commitments with the same message while claiming different messages in the witness.

+**Key Concepts**:
+- Fiat-Shamir transform vulnerabilities
+- Pedersen commitments
+- Sigma protocols
+- Strong adaptivity attacks
+- Challenge independence from witness
+- Message equality proofs

+**Solution**:
+- Implemented `fake_prove()` function that exploits the vulnerability
+- Attack works by computing the challenge independently of the witness message
+- Generates valid proof for commitments with same message
+- Creates fake witness claiming different messages
+- Successfully demonstrates the strong adaptivity vulnerability
+- Complete working solution with verification and test cases

 ## Repository Structure

 ```